readingcapital/readingcapital.github.io/volume-2/index.md

 Differences in turnover produce a difference in the annual rate of surplus-value, although the absolute mass of surplus value remains the same.
-This result is correct if surplus-value is not accumulated; if accumulation takes place then the mass of surplus-value is dependend on the circulation of surplus-value.
+This result is correct if surplus-value is not accumulated; if accumulation takes place then the mass of surplus-value is dependent on the circulation of surplus-value.
 The speed and success of circulation of surplus-value is hence a limit for capital's accumulation.